lu7did/ADX-rp2040/src/RDX-rp2040/README.md

 * Support for ATU reset
 * SWR indicator & control (as HW support is introduced)
 * Filter support (as HW support is introduced)
+* Support Si4732 based receiver (as HW support is introduced)

 ## rp2040-w specific
 * WiFi support